 If Promus's stockholders approve the Distribution Proposals and all other conditions thereto are satisfied (or waived by the Promus Board), and if the Promus Board declares the Distribution, the Embassy Distribution and the Distribution will occur on the Distribution Date.
 The Distribution Date and the Distribution Record Date will be established by the Promus Board following the Annual Meeting.
 On the Distribution Date, all outstanding shares of PHC Common Stock will be delivered by Embassy to Promus, and then by Promus to the Distribution Agent.
-As soon as practicable thereafter, certificates therefor will be mailed by the Distribution Record Date on the basis of one share of PHC Common Stock as of the Distribution Record Date on the basis of one share of PHC Common Stock for every two shares of Promus Scommon Stock held on that date.
+As soon as practicable thereafter, certificates therefor will be mailed by the Distribution Agent to holders of record of Promus Common Stock as of the Distribution Record Date on the basis of one share of PHC Common Stock for every two shares of Promus Common Stock held on that date.
 All such shares will be fully paid and nonassessable and the holders thereof will not be entitled to preemptive rights.
 See "--Description of PHC Capital Stock."